Tips to Reduce Exposure to Lead

 • Place a rag in the sink drain in case you drop any pieces.

 • If you need to use a wrench or pliers, wrap masking tape around the tips of the wrench or pliers, or on the aerator.
-Using tape will keep you from scratching the aerator.
+Using tape will keep you from scratching it.

 • Unscrew the aerator.